MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-2-0-audio-drivers.md

 ### Clock selector entity (ADC-2 5.2.5.2)

-The Clock Selector Control GET CUR request (ADC-2 5.2.5.2.1) must be implemented.
+The Clock Selector Control GET CUR request (ADC-2 5.2.5.2.1) must be implemented in compatible USB Audio 2.0 hardware.

 The driver uses the Clock Source Entity which is selected by default and never issues a Clock Selector Control SET CUR request.